Lynsens/ALL-In-One_NLP_backtester/reports/progress_report_1.md

 Tesoro
 ```

-But which ticker name, exchange center, and legal full name (sometime the mentioned company name is entirely different to its registered name on stock markets) does `Delta Petroleum` associate to?
+But which ticker name, exchange center, and legal full name does `Delta Petroleum` associate to?
+Sometime the mentioned company name is entirely different to its registered name on stock markets, e.g. *Coach* the apparel company's is registered as *Tapestry Inc*. with a ticker of `TPR` under *NYSE* exchange.

 WSJ provided a hyperlink but it is always out-of-date (like this time it links to https://www.wsj.com/market-data/quotes/DPTR, which is a page that is no longer available).
-We did some heavy engineering (in short, we scraped google results and get back to the new WSJ market data page of such company and obtain such information from it, in this case it will be: https://www.wsj.com/market-data/quotes/DLTA/company-people) on this and able to obtain most companies market information accurately.
+We did some heavy engineering (in short, we scraped google results with some restriction syntax to get back to the new WSJ market data page of such company and obtain such information from it.
+In this case it will be: https://www.wsj.com/market-data/quotes/DLTA/company-people) on this and able to obtain most companies market information accurately.
 The result will be something like:

 ```
 [